Effects of monitoring on entanglement dynamics for $1+1$D $\mathbb Z_2$ lattice gauge theory

 Several interesting points can be noted from these plots in Fig.~(\ref{Fig-10}).
-We can summarize them below. \begin{itemize} \item As shown in Fig.~(\ref{Fig-10}), for larger values of $\gamma$, after an initial increase, EE saturates; before that, it exhibits a peak, unlike the previous case involving the measurement of local operators.
-This distinguishes the dynamics of $S(L/2,t)$ for two types of measurement i.e local and non-local.
-We have cross-checked our tensor network calculation against the exact diagonalization calculation for a small lattice size and found that the peak persists even at this small system size, and it is not an artifact of numerical error.
-At this point, the physical interpretation of this peak's appearance is unclear to us, and we leave it for future study. \item For smaller values of $\gamma$, EE oscillates and does not get saturated even in the long-time.
-This is expected as the effective Hamiltonian in (\ref{Heff43}) is very close to the original Hamiltonian (\ref{H2}) without measurement, for which we did not find any saturation of the EE.
-This is consistent with our earlier result presented in Sec.~(\ref{section-3}). \item When $\gamma$ value is larger, EE saturates, and the late-time saturation value increases with an increase in $\gamma$.
+We can summarize them below. \begin{itemize} \item As shown in Fig.~(\ref{Fig-10}), for larger values of $\gamma$, after an initial increase, EE saturates; before that, it exhibits a peak, unlike the previous case of filtering with local operators.
+This indicates that the locality structure of the operator entering the non-Hermitian filtering term can significantly affect the dynamics of $S(L/2,t)$.
+We have checked this feature against exact diagonalization for small system sizes and find that the peak persists, indicating that it is not a tensor-network artifact.
+At present, the physical origin of this peak is not fully clear, and we leave it for future study. \item For smaller values of $\gamma$, the EE continues to oscillate and does not saturate within the time window studied.
+This is expected because, in this regime, the effective Hamiltonian in Eq.~(\ref{Heff43}) remains close to the Hermitian Hamiltonian Eq.~(\ref{H2}), for which no late-time saturation of EE was observed, as discussed in Sec.~(\ref{section-3}). \item When $\gamma$ value is larger, EE saturates, and the late-time saturation value increases with an increase in $\gamma$.
 From both the plots in Fig.~(\ref{Fig-10}), we can observe that when the $\frac{x}{\gamma}$ value is less than or equal to $0.5$, peaks in EE starts to appear and the peaks start to shift towards early time ($t=0$) as $\gamma$ increases (i.e $\frac{x}{\gamma}$ decreases). \end{itemize}